-- identifying, reviewing and evaluating candidates to serve on our board; - determining the minimum qualifications for service on our board; - developing and recommending to our board an annual self-evaluation process for our board and overseeing the annual self-evaluation process; - developing, as appropriate, a set of corporate governance principles, and reviewing and recommending to our board any changes to such principles; and - · periodically reviewing and evaluating our nominating and corporate governance committee's charter.
+- identifying, reviewing and evaluating candidates to serve on our Board; - · determining the minimum qualifications for service on our Board; - assessing the contributions and independence of our incumbent directors; - making recommendations to our Board regarding the composition of each committee of the Board; - developing and recommending to our Board an annual self-evaluation process for our Board and overseeing the annual self-evaluation process; - developing, as appropriate, a set of corporate governance principles, and reviewing and recommending to our Board any changes to such principles; and

+• periodically reviewing and evaluating our nominating and corporate governance committee's charter.

-The nominating and corporate governance committee operates under a written charter that satisfies the applicable standards of the Nasdaq Stock Market and which is available on our website at https://investors.leaptx.com/corporate-governance/documents at "Corporate Governance".
-The nominating and corporate governance committee met 1 time separately from the Board during 2018.
+The nominating and corporate governance committee operates under a written charter that satisfies the applicable standards of the Nasdaq Stock Market and which is available on our website at https://investors.leaptx.com/corporate-governance/documents at "Corporate Governance."
+The nominating and corporate governance committee did not meet, but acted by unanimous written consent once during 2021.